Mobocracy and Nationalism in India: A Commentary on Theoretical Discourse

 The emergence of the mobocracy characterised by ostracism and violence against lower castes and religious and ideological minorities after the 2014 Lok Sabha win by the Bhartiya Janta Party, the political affiliate of RSS and Sangh Parivar, disrobes the underlying tussle between Swaraj and the Hindutva model of nationalism.

-State, as defined by Max Weber, is that agency within society which possesses the monopoly of legitimate violence.
+State, as defined by Max Weber, is that agency within society that possesses the monopoly of legitimate violence.
 The direction of legitimate violence rests but on the arbitrary discretion of the state.
-Therefore, when the state resorts to exercise legitimate violence on victims of crime and refuses the exercise on alleged perpetrators, it serves as an accomplice to the crimes of the perpetrators.
+Therefore, when the state resorts to exercising legitimate violence on victims of crime and refuses the exercise on alleged perpetrators, it serves as an accomplice to the crimes of the perpetrators.

-To understand mobocracy, it is essential to understand the forces authorizing and encouraging such a state of affair.
-Mobocracy as a norm cannot survive without a socio-political support.
-Such a support cannot be manoeuvred without a parent ideology, which in the Indian context is well imputed to the Hindutva model of nationalism, and its propagation.
+To understand mobocracy, it is essential to understand the forces authorizing and encouraging such a state of affairs.
+Mobocracy as a norm cannot survive without socio-political support.
+Such support cannot be manoeuvred without a parent ideology, which in the Indian context is well imputed to the Hindutva model of nationalism, and its propagation.